raspberrypilearning/sleep-tracker/en/quiz1/question_1.md

   --- feedback ---

-  LEDs are used to display text, numbers or images.
+  LEDs are used to display text, numbers, or images.

   --- /feedback ---